-What can I do to prevent a problem from occurring?
+What can I do to prevent a problem from occuring?

-- make sure that cleaning is done in accordance with manufacturer’s instructions outlined on the care label
+- make sure cleaning is done in accordance with the manufacturer’s instructions outlined on the care label

-- If you insist that cleaning go against the advice of the dry cleaner, the dry cleaner should note on their docket the circumstances and recommendation and, you should acknowledge it.
+- if you insist that cleaning go against the advice of the dry cleaner, the dry cleaner should note this on the docket and you should acknowledge it

 - prior to dropping in the garment, all pockets should be checked to ensure that there are no foreign objects that may spoil the cleaning process

-- the article should be fully examined by you and dry cleaner and any damages, cloth blemishes, fading, tears etc noted on the docket
+- examine the item carefully with the dry cleaner and note any damage, cloth blemishes, fading, tears etc on the docket

-- keep your dockets and dry cleaners should maintain good records in case a problem occurs in future.
+- keep your dockets and receipt in case a problem occurs in future.